Symmettry/PixelPlaceJS-new/README.md

 Packets.SENT.<NAME> // Packets sent by the client Packets.LIBRARY.<NAME> // Library packets, such as errors and socket closing Packets.ALL // All packets will be sent through this, the function has a key and a value; pp.bots[index].on(Packets.ALL, (key, value) => {});

+// Interfaces (Objects, e.g. IRGB is {red, green, blue}) IPixel = {
+    x: number; // pixel placement x
+    y: number; // pixel placement y
+    col: number; // color of placement
+    brush: number; // brush used (Default is 1)
+    protect: boolean; // protect the pixel
+    force: boolean; // force place over pixels of the same color }

+IImage = {
+    x: number; // initial X (Top left)
+    y: number; // initial Y (Top left)
+    path: string; // path to image file
+    mode: Modes | Function, // the mode (see MODES), or a function for custom modes
+    protect: boolean; // if the image should be protected
+    force: boolean; // force place over pixels of the same color }

+IAuthData = {
+    authKey: string; // auth key for pxp
+    authToken: string; // auth token for pxp
+    authId: string; // auth id for pxp
+}

+IRGB = {
+    r: number; // red value of color
+    b: number; // blue value of color
+    g: number; // green value of color
+}

+IStatistics = {
+    pixels: {
+        placing: {
+            placed: number, // amount of pixels succesfully placed by the client
+            attempted: number, // amount of pixels attempted to be placed by the client
+            failed: number, // amount of pixels attempted to be place by the client that weren't registered by pxp
+            first_time: number, // first pixel placed (Used for per_second calculation)
+            per_second: number, // placed / (first_time * 0.001)
+        },
+        protection: {
+            protected: number, // pixels protected
+            repaired: number, // pixels repaired
+            last_repair: number, // last repair time
+        }
+        colors: {
+            [color: number]: number, // array of all colors and the amount placed, placing 10 white (0) would be { '0': 10 }; colors[0] = 10
+        }
+    },
+    images: {
+        drawing: number, // amount of images currently being drawn
+        finished: number, // amount of images finished drawing },
+    session: {
+        time: number, // time the bot has been online
+        errors: number, // errors encountered
+        beginTime: number, // as soon as await Init() is resolved },
+    socket: {
+        sent: number, // packets sent through the client
+        received: number, // packets received from the server }
+}
 ```

 ### Full Bot